Om-711/RAG-Based-YouTube-Video-Chatbot/README.md

 # RAG-Based YouTube Video Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot that allows users to interact with YouTube videos by posting a video link and asking questions.
-The system retrieves transcript content via embeddings, and—optionally—leverages external knowledge to answer questions beyond the transcript context.
+The system retrieves transcript content via embeddings, and optionally leverages external knowledge to answer questions beyond the transcript context.

 ---